HSLdevcom/k5utils/README.md

   -h, --help            show this help message and exit --debug               Print debug information
   -d MIN_DISK, --min-disk MIN_DISK
                         Minimum amount of disk space required to use the image (GB)
   -r MIN_RAM, --min-ram MIN_RAM
                         Minimum amount of memory required to use the image (MB)
   -o OS_TYPE, --os-type OS_TYPE
                         Specify the type of the operating system.
 See some documentation for possible values.
 If not specified, default value 'ubuntu' is used.
-  -c SHA1, --sha1 SHA1  SHA1 checksum of the image file
+  -c SHA1, --sha1 SHA1  (Experimental) SHA1 checksum of the image file
 ```

+## Reporting bugs

+If the import utility does not work for you, feel free to create an
+[issue][bug].
+Good issue should include full debug output (use the `--debug`
+switch), but please note, that **debug output contains plaintext and Base64
+encoded passwords**.
+One should sanitize all `password` fields.

 ## License